Norway not ready to let go of oil, gas in push for greener energy

 The government white paper failed to show how Norway can continue to develop oil and gas under a scenario where the world meets a climate goal of limiting the global temperature rise to 1.5 degrees, as set out in the Paris climate accord, the opposition Labour Party said.

-Additional reporting by Victoria Klesty and Terje Solsvik, editing by Gwladys Fouche and Elaine Hardcastle
+Additional reporting by Victoria Klesty and Terje SolsvikEditing by Gwladys Fouche, Elaine Hardcastle and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.